haskell/aeson/README.markdown

 # Authors

-This library is written and maintained by Bryan O'Sullivan,
+This library was originally written by Bryan O'Sullivan.
-<bos@serpentine.com>.